-- As of June 2020
+As of June 2022

 Outstanding

-Principal Retained Purch ased
+Principal Retained

-\$ in millions Amount Interests Inte rests
+\$ in millions Amount Interests

-U.S. government agency-issued CMOs \$ 16,879 \$ 1,144 \$ 11
+U.S. government agency-issued CMOs \$ 37,044 \$ 1,771

-Other residential mortgage-backed 6 4 -
+Other residential mortgage-backed 3 3

-Total \$ 16,885 \$ 1,148 \$ 11
+Total \$ 37,047 \$ 1,774

-- CMOs represents collateralized mortgage obligations. - The outstanding principal amount is presented for the purpose of providing information about the size of the securitization entities and is not representative of the firm's risk of loss. - The firm's risk of loss from retained or purchased interests is limited to the fair value of these interests. - Purchased interests represent senior and subordinated interests, purchased in connection with secondary marketmaking activities, in securitization entities in which the firm also holds retained interests. - Substantially all of the total outstanding principal amount and total fair value of retained interests relate to securitizations during 2012 and thereafter. - Retained interests are carried at fair value.
+- CMOs represents collateralized mortgage obligations. - The outstanding principal amount is presented for the purpose of providing information about the size of the securitization entities and is not representative of the firm's risk of loss. - The firm's risk of loss from retained interests is limited to the fair value of these interests. - Substantially all of the total outstanding principal amount and total fair value of retained interests relate to securitizations during 2012 and thereafter. - Retained interests are carried at fair value.